 Because of many things, Dittmer is a great place for families with children to consider.
 First of all, many other families with children live here, making Dittmer a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Dittmer has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Dittmer’s overall crime rate is lower than average for the country.

-The education level of Dittmer citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.79% of adults 25 and older in Dittmer have a college degree.
+The percentage of adults in Dittmer who are college-educated is close to the national average for all communities of 21.84%: 18.79% of the adults in Dittmer have a bachelor's degree or advanced degree.

 The per capita income in Dittmer in 2022 was $33,047, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $132,188 for a family of four.
 However, Dittmer contains both very wealthy and poor people as well.